ibm-cloud-docs/openwhisk/openwhisk_webactions.md

 Access-Control-Allow-Headers: Authorization, Content-Type
 ```

 Alternatively, OPTIONS requests can be handled manually by a web action.
-To enable this option add a
+To enable this option, add a
 `web-custom-options` annotation with a value of `true` to a web action.
-When this feature is enabled, CORS headers will
-not automatically be added to the request response.
-Instead, it is the developer's responsibility to append their
-desired headers programmatically.
-Below is an example of creating custom responses to OPTIONS requests.
+When this feature is enabled, CORS headers are not automatically added to the request response.
+Instead, it is the developer's responsibility to append their desired headers programmatically.
+See the following example to create custom responses to OPTIONS requests.

 ```
 function main(params) {